-The Miss independent/Superwoman notion as marketed today is exploitation of feminist advocacy because the only group that benefits from women “doing it all” is men.
+The Miss Independent/Superwoman notion as marketed today is the exploitation of feminist advocacy because the only group that benefits from women “doing it all” is men.
 There is a world of difference between being able/free to do what you choose without the hindrance of systematic oppression/social norms and being forced to play multiple roles to earn your equality.
 The latter is not feminist.

 5. Women’s Day in Cameroon